TEAM

 Thesis: Social structure and acoustic repertoire of Guiana dolphins in the Paranaguá Estuarine Complex, southern Brazil

+What is she up to?
 Daiane investigates the relationship between acoustic behavior and social structure of Guiana dolphins, and how the exposure to anthropogenic activities can disrupt both social and acoustic repertoires.

 Gabriel Fraga da Fonseca, BSc, MSc

-2022-2025, PhD student at Graduate Program in Coastal and Oceanic Systems
+2022-present, PhD student at Graduate Program in Coastal and Oceanic Systems

 Supervisor: Dr. Camila Domit,

-Co-supervisor: Prof. Maikon di Domenico, Dr. Mauricio Cantor
+Co-supervisors: Dr. Maikon di Domenico, Dr. Mauricio Cantor

 Thesis: Spatiotemporal patterns of sea turtle mortality in the Southern Atlantic